 How do I provide my freight to Toll?

+Your freight can continue to be presented to Toll as per usual.
 No changes are required.
-Your freight can continue to be presented to Toll as per normal.

-Toll will be upgrading our network and technology to comply with the new regulations covering piece-level screening.
-We do not anticipate any significant impacts to the transit time of your freight.
-As always, you can track the status of your freight at www.MyToll.com
+We do not anticipate any significant impacts to transit times.
+As always, you can track the status of your freight via www.MyToll.com